Orange-OpenSource/Orange-Boosted-Bootstrap/site/docs/4.5/getting-started/introduction.md

 ---
 layout: docs
 title: Introduction
-description: Get started with Boosted, the world's most popular framework for building responsive, mobile-first sites, with BoostedCDN and a template starter page.
-Fork of Bootstrap
+description: Get started with Boosted, a Bootstrap fork — the world's most popular framework for building responsive, mobile-first sites, with Boosted CDN and a template starter page.
 group: getting-started
 redirect_from:
   - "/docs/"